- As low as $739/Night

 - Villa

-Just a few steps away is a awesome fresh water pool and cabana used only by the surrounding Villas.
+Just a few steps away is a astounding fresh water pool and cabana used only by the surrounding Villas.

 About the Area

 Located in Georgetown, this villa is on the beach.
-The area's natural beauty can be seen at Litchfield Beach and Huntington Beach State Park.
+Rice Museum and Georgetown County Museum are cultural highlights, and some of the area's activities can be experienced at Pawleys Plantation Golf and Country Club and Caledonia Golf and Fish Club.
 Brookgreen Gardens and Lowcountry Zoo are also worth visiting.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions